Alexander Trocchi: Resurgence

 Interest in Trocchi and his role in the avant-garde movements of the mid-20th century began to rise soon after his death.
-Edinburgh Review published a "Trocchi Number" in 1985 and their parent house published the biography, The Making of the Monster by Andrew Murray Scott, who had known Trocchi for four years in London and who went on to compile the anthology, Invisible Insurrection, in 1991, also for Polygon.
-These works were influential in bringing Trocchi back to public attention.
+Edinburgh Review published a "Trocchi Number" in 1985 and their parent house, Polygon, published the biography, The Making of the Monster in 1991 by Andrew Murray Scott simultaneously with an anthology, Invisible Insurrection, also compiled by Scott who had known Trocchi for four years in London.
+These works were influential in bringing Trocchi back to public attention and were widely reviewed.
 Scott assisted the Estate in attempting to regain control of Trocchi's material and to license new editions in the UK and US and Far East, also collating and annotating all remaining manuscripts and documents in the Estate's possession.

 During the 1990s, various American and Scottish publishers (most notably Rebel Inc.) reissued his originally pseudonymous Olympia Press novels and a retrospective of his articles for Merlin and others, A Life in Pieces (1997), was issued in response to revived interest in his life and work by a younger generation.
 His early novel Young Adam was adapted into a film starring Ewan McGregor and Tilda Swinton in 2003 after several years of wrangling over finance.

 Tainted Love (2005) by Stewart Home contains a lengthy 'factional' meditation on Trocchi's post-literary career period in Notting Hill.
 In 2009 Oneworld Publications reissued Man at Leisure (1972), complete with the original introduction by William Burroughs, and in 2011 Oneworld Publications also re-released Cain's Book, with a foreword by Tom McCarthy.